The 14 Best Fast Food Breakfast Menus, Ranked

 Mickey D’s has been serving eggs and hotcakes since the ‘70s, and despite shelving All-Day Breakfast, there’s still plenty worth waking up early for.
 Many chains cram sweet and savory in one sandwich, but they end up looking like overstuffed suitcases and tasting like a mid-tier hotel breakfast buffet thrown in a blender.
 The McGriddle, however, is perfectly engineered—a buttery, meaty, cheesy sandwich you can eat while driving.
 The Egg McMuffin remains a top fast food breakfast sandwich, with a perfect ratio of egg, cheese and meat on a flawlessly toasted English muffin.
 And McDonald’s is an old dog with new tricks, as the Hot and Spicy McChicken Biscuit capitalizes on the chicken biscuit craze with a legitimately hot offering.
 McCafe provides all the lattes, iced coffees, and Frappuccino ripoffs you want at a fraction of the price.
 It all adds up to a fantastic breakfast.

 The Chicken Biscuit is a special thing.
-Does it help that every location continually bakes biscuits all morning long, ensuring you get one that emerged hot and fresh from the oven that morning?
+Does it help that every location continually bakes biscuits all morning long, ensuring that you get one that emerged hot and fresh from the oven that morning?
 Yes.
 The Chick-fil-A Chicken Biscuit is adorned with nothing.
 It doesn’t have to be when all you need is perfectly fried chicken and a buttery biscuit for a couple bucks.
 Sometimes a chain doesn’t need a breakfast item with bells and whistles when the breakfast item is one giant bell and whistle.

 Because every breakfast needs coffee, Chick-fil-A pours a solid hot java (we think it’s the second best in fast food), and some of the best iced coffee in the game, as well.
 It’s not quite the quality level of a third wave cup, but it’s certainly competitive with Starbucks cold brew or McDonald’s McCafe.